reversesigh/cosmos_node-initial_setup/01_initial_setup.md

 Uncomment `Port 22` and change `22` to `xxxx` (`xxxx` = custom port)

-Add or uncomment the line `ActiveUsers username1 username2` to restrict ssh login to defined users only.
+Add or uncomment the line `AllowUsers username1 username2` to restrict ssh login to defined users only.
 Edit `username1` with the user you wish to grant ssh access to.
 This will prevent ssh logins using your `gaia` or node user account.

 Press CTRL+X and save your file